futurewebprogramming/Full-Stack-Web-Development/HTML-Complete-Course-2023/Lecture-02/README.md

 # Lecture -02

-## What is HTML ? and Why we use it 😎? ⬇️
+## What is HTML ?
+Usage of Major HTML Elements 😎? ⬇️

 > HTML is the standard markup language for creating Web pages".
 > HTML describes the structure of a Web page with the series of elements